informalsystems/hermes/guide/src/commands/queries/connection.md

 DESCRIPTION:
     Query connection end

-FLAGS:
-        --chain <CHAIN_ID>              Identifier of the chain to query --connection <CONNECTION_ID>    Identifier of the connection to query

 OPTIONS:
-        --height <HEIGHT>               Height of the state to query
+        --height <HEIGHT>    Height of the state to query.
+Leave unspecified for latest height.

+REQUIRED:
+        --chain <CHAIN_ID>              Identifier of the chain to query --connection <CONNECTION_ID>    Identifier of the connection to query [aliases: conn]
 ```

 __Example__